Click-through rate (CTR) is a crucial metric in site search optimization.

 Understanding CTR

-CTR in the site search is a measure of how well the search results are resonating with the users.
+CTR in the site search measures how well the search results resonate with the users.

 A high CTR means the search results are relevant and useful, and users are finding what they are looking for.
 On the other hand, a low CTR indicates that the search results are irrelevant to the users’ needs, and the search engine needs to be improved.